Applying Classical Geometry Intuition to Quantum Spin: Conclusion

 \section{Conclusion}

-We deduced the relationships for $\upket x$, $\downket x$, $\upket y$ and $\downket y$ in terms of $\upket z$ and $\downket z$ using the concepts of orthogonality and linear independence.
-By insisting that the two states in the $x$ basis be normalized, ``geometrically'' orthogonal to the $z$ states, and orthogonal to each other in Hilbert space, we arrived at expressions which were completely specified except for three arbitrary phase angles - two related to arbitrary overall phase factors, and a third analogous to choosing the direction for the $x$ axis in a Cartesian coordinate system.
+We deduced the Pauli matrices and the relationships between the $x$, $y$, and $z$ basis states for a spin-1/2 particle using the concepts of geometric orthogonality and linear independence.
+By insisting that the two states in the $x$ basis be normalized, geometrically orthogonal to the $z$ states, and orthogonal to each other in Hilbert space (linearly independent), we arrived at expressions which were completely specified except for three arbitrary phase angles - two due to arbitrary overall phase factors, and a third related to choosing the direction for the $x$ axis for a given selection of $z$ axis direction in a Cartesian coordinate system.

 With the $y$ basis we had less freedom because the states had to be geometrically orthogonal to both the $z$ \emph{and} the $x$ basis states.
 We again had an arbitrary overall phase factor for each basis state.
-But we only had two possible choices for the remaining phase factors, analogous to the choice of handedness in a Cartesian coordinate system.
+But we only had two possible choices for the remaining phase factors, similar to the choice of handedness in a Cartesian coordinate system.
 We determined handedness by making a connection between cross products and commutators.

-Many students fail to understand the connection between Hilbert space and classical three-dimensional physical space.
-This exercise, intentionally not rigorous for the sake of building intuition, can help students overcome misconceptions and develop a more intuitive feel for Hilbert space and the quantum description of angular momentum.
-We thankfully acknowledge Jean-François Van Huele for very helpful discussions, and we are grateful to Christopher J. Erickson and to the undergraduates and former undergraduate students of our department who gave feedback on this manuscript.
+This intuitive exercise illustrates the connection between classical geometric space and quantum Hilbert space, even for spin-1/2 systems, which are intrinsically not classical.